Formulas | Formula library

 Salary pot formula

-This example is for a currency formula field to display the salary pot for team members that rolls up to managers includes all active employees even if they are not individually eligible for an increase due to hire date, last salary increase or performance rating.
+This example is for a currency formula field to display the salary pot for team members.
+This rolls up to managers and includes all active employees, even if they aren't individually eligible for an increase.

 The formula uses a custom field for the salary increase percentage for active employees.